What To Do With The Family Farm

 Farmers are very comfortable with the stages of farming: the planting, cultivating, and harvesting of crops; the lifecycle and maintenance of livestock, whether for dairy or produce.
 They can recite the weather forecast for the next week before most folks know what the weather is like outside today.
 They understand equipment purchases, lease options, budgeting for the lean years and lending a helping hand to a neighbor in need.

 But they are often uncomfortable about the topic of the future of their operation.
 Famers believe there is a lot of time to think about it and too much to do today.
-Before they know it, life happens and uncertainty takes hold and unintended consequences happen.
+Before they know it, life happens, uncertainty takes hold, and unintended consequences happen.

 According to WealthCounsel, LLC, 70% of the farmland belonging to the current generation will change hands over the next 20 years.
 88% of farmers are not on the track to pass on the family farm through a defined exit strategy nor do they know how to develop one.
-One thing is for certain: the current generation holding the reins on the family farm is getting older as noted by the statistics that those over 70, are the fastest growing group of population we have ever known.
+One thing is for certain: the current generation holding the reins on the family farm is getting older.

 Questions You May Have